johnlohjy/Named-Entity-Recognition-Project/README.md

 * `random_search_hist.txt` file - this pickled file contains a dictionary where each key is the index number of the combination of the hyperparameters in the random_search_hyperparams.txt list and each value is a list, containing information regarding the combination of hyperparameters tested, the mean f1 score of all the 5 folds that were tested during cross validation, as well as all the f1 scores of the 5 folds that were tested during cross validation.
 This is the progress of the random search cross validation you have ran.
 * `best_hyperparameter_info.txt` file - this pickled file contains a list that has the best combination of hyperparameters and its respective average f1 score attained from the random search cross validation process.
 This is helpful in training the model and for prediction as it provides the best combination of hyperparameters for our use case.

-However, please note that these files are not provided in this repository.

 <br>

 #### `C_trainer.ipynb`